Young-ook/terraform-aws-sagemaker/examples/notebook/README.md

 ## Setup
 [This](https://github.com/Young-ook/terraform-aws-sagemaker/blob/main/examples/notebook/main.tf) is the example of terraform configuration file to create an SageMaker notebook instance.
 Check out and apply it using terraform command.

+If you don't have the terraform tool in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-sagemaker) of this repository and follow the installation instructions.

 Run terraform:
 ```
 terraform init